-I recorded this album of solo banjo tunes almost 20 years ago.
-I misplaced the disc shortly after recording it and just found it last week.
-Lord knows, the world doesn’t need another solo banjo album!
+I recorded this album of solo banjo tunes around 1998.
+I misplaced the disc shortly after recording it and didn't find it for twenty years.
+No, the world doesn’t need another solo banjo album.
 On the other hand, it probably can’t hurt.
-So I drew up a cover and here it is, two decades late.
+So I drew up a cover and here it is, two decades later.

 “Nah, I might learn to play it when I retire,” he would usually say.

 A lot of these tunes are still my favorites and I like how the recordings have a lo-fi sort of sound.
 I can almost imagine it arriving on a cassette from Folkways in the clumsy, powder blue plastic case they used in the pre-digital era.
 A few of the tunes were recorded at home on other old banjos.
-I don’t recall what I had at that time, except that the banjo used on Bright Sunny South was from the 1890s.
-I played these songs in the clawhammer, thumb lead, and two finger styles using a bunch of different tunings.
+I don’t recall what I had at that time, except that the banjo used on Bright Sunny South was from the 1890s and another was from the 30s.
+I played these songs in clawhammer, thumb lead, and two finger styles using a bunch of different tunings.

 And Big Yeller?
-Years went by and when my son was born the boss man gave me the banjo and said, “Here, take it for your son."
+Years went by and when my kid was born the boss man gave me the banjo and said, “Here, take it for the kid."